ginstrom/paladin-novel/cline_docs/characters.md

     *   Helps Gond understand the costs and responsibilities of divine calling (Ch 12).
     *   Provides spiritual guidance during Gond's crisis of faith (Ch 14).
     *   Defends Gond's legitimacy against High Cleric Aldric (Ch 16).
-    *   Represents elven interests and ancient knowledge (Ch 16).
+    *   Represents elven interests and ancient knowledge (Ch 16-21).
+    *   Uses elven magic to confuse enemies during major battle (Ch 17).
+    *   Accompanies Gond to Circle of Whispers conclave (Ch 20).
+    *   Provides diplomatic liaison with elven communities (Ch 21).
-*   **Character Arc:** Cautious observer → Spiritual mentor → Religious authority
+*   **Character Arc:** Cautious observer → Spiritual mentor → Religious authority → Diplomatic liaison
 *   **Relationships:**
     *   Spiritual guide and teacher to Gond.
     *   Mentor figure to Sim, sharing ancient Alanyi traditions.
     *   Diplomatic liaison with other elven communities.
     *   Representative of Circle of Whispers.
-*   **Current Status/Location:** At valley settlement, teaching Gond and providing spiritual guidance (End of Chapter 16).
+*   **Current Status/Location:** At valley settlement, coordinating elven support for campaign (End of Chapter 21).

 ## Thorek Ironheart
 *   **Bio/Description:** Dwarven war-priest of the Iron Covenant, a martial holy order dedicated to protecting the innocent through righteous warfare.
 The Iron Covenant formed 200 years ago when dwarves broke away from the corrupt Marshal Order to preserve Turin's true teachings.
 Grizzled veteran with intricate braided beard adorned with small iron rings marking battles fought for justice.
 Carries a blessed warhammer and wears ceremonial armor inscribed with protective runes.
 Speaks in clipped, direct manner but possesses deep tactical wisdom.
 Recognizes Gond as the return of the ancient alliance between Alanyi and Turin.